groupbuddies/apprenticeship-guide/submissions/README.md

 * Name.
 * Email.
 * Phone.
-* Give us a link to some of your work (dribble, behance, your site, etc).
+* Links for your work (portfolio, etc)
+* Why do you love design?
 * How do you want to grow as a designer?
-* Tell us why you think this Apprenticeship is right for you.
+* Why do you think the apprenticeship is right for you?